Maksim Chmerkovskiy Says Normani Kordei Will Win ‘DWTS,’ Gushes Over Peta Murgatroyd

 Chmerkovskiy and Murgatroyd sweet celebrations together came shortly after the couple suffered a scary run-in with an intruder at their home in Los Angeles the night Makism and Heather were eliminated from Dancing With the Stars last month.

-According to People, an intruder attempted to break into the Maksim and Peta’s home on April 24 and police arrived to settle what was described as a “civil dispute.”
+According to People, an intruder attempted to break into Maksim and Peta’s home on April 24 and police arrived to settle what was described as a “civil dispute.”

-Fortunately, Maksim, Peta and little Shai were all unharmed following the scary intruder incident, though Chmerkovskiy skipped out on DWTS elimination interviews with his dancing partner Heather the morning after the incident to stay by Peta and their son’s side.
+Fortunately, Maksim, Peta, and little Shai were all unharmed following the scary intruder incident, though Chmerkovskiy skipped out on DWTS elimination interviews with his dancing partner Heather the morning after the incident to stay by Peta and their son’s side.

 “Early this morning, there was a trespasser who attempted to break into our home,” Chmerkovskiy, told People in a statement at the time.
 “The LAPD responded and my family and I are all okay,” Maksim confirmed.